contact@dranishkrsaha.com +91 97925 97014

 However, multiple factors can accelerate or worsen this damage:

-Overuse of painkillers (NSAIDs) or nephrotoxic medications: These can worsen kidney inflammation.
+Overuse of painkillers or nephrotoxic medications:

 Dr Anish Kumar Saha’s clinical practice emphasizes cause-based management.
 Instead of treating kidney damage in isolation, he addresses the root metabolic issues that fuel it, blood sugar variability, blood pressure fluctuations, and vascular inflammation.
 This comprehensive approach helps not only in slowing kidney decline but also in protecting the patient’s heart and overall health.